firstlawrobotics/doom-agent/stock/stock-writeup.md

 ### Discount Factor
 ![Discount Factor](https://raw.githubusercontent.com/firstlawrobotics/doom-agent/master/stock/Save/bt/basic_turn.cfg%20Discount%20Factor%20Test_line.png)

+In nearly all experiments, performance quickly converged.

-# Defend_the_line.wad - Stock Q-Learning
+# Defend the Line- Stock Q-Learning

 Using the same stock Q-learning, the next scenario has a variety of enemies that move around and attack the agent.
 Unfortunately, using the short timeline of 25 epochs, we are unable to demonstrate any reasonable results.
 With the movement of the enemies towards the agent, the probability of a likely hit increases, causing the agent to trust the firing reward far too much.
+Additionally, due to the lack of penalty for missing, the agent is likely to learn to fire randomly.

 [![](https://j.gifs.com/1WO1EV.gif)](https://youtu.be/a2CmaojANks "Defend the Line Stock")

-### Actions Available:
+* Actions Available:
-* Turn Left
+   * Move Left
-* Turn Right
+   * Move Right
    * Fire

-### Rewards:
+* Rewards:
+   * -1 for living
+   * -5 for missing
-* +1 for killing target
+   * +100 for killing target

-### Hyper-Parameters:
+* Hyper-Parameters:
-Varied based on experiment, performance graphs below.
+   * Varied based on experiment, performance graphs below.

 ### Learning Rate
 ![Learning Rate](https://raw.githubusercontent.com/firstlawrobotics/doom-agent/master/stock/Save/dtl_stock/defend_the_line.cfg%20Learning%20Rate%20Test_line.png)